UCI-GDIM31/w0-setup-check-in-Milk-Maniac/README.md

 1. Tell me a little bit about yourself and your interest in games!
 Be sure to include your preferred name and pronouns, and talk a little bit about what games you like to play, why you’re taking the class, any prior experience you have with game development, and what kind of games you hope to build.

+Jaren Moises Dawson he/him
+Hello, my name is Jaren.
+I have an samll interest in figuring out how the gamesI play work.
+I tend to enjoy Rougelikes/Rougelites such as Hades, The Binding of Issac, and Wizard with a gun to name a few.
+Im taking the class out of curiosity, during highschool I took Game Design and enjoied it so im taking this class to how different it is.
+I hope to make a simple but funny game.

 2. Which of the following best describes your major?
 Please specify if not GDIM.

     - [ ] Game Design & Interactive Media
     - [ ] Computer Science or related major (CS, CSE, Data Science, Informatics, etc) (please specify)
-    - [ ] Art-related major (please specify)
+    - [X] Art-related major (please specify) English(Creative writting)
     - [ ] Undecided
     - [ ] Other (please specify)

 3. What are you hoping to get out of this class?

+   Context on the game making process.

-4. What, if anything, are you nervous about for this class?
+5. What, if anything, are you nervous about for this class?

+Nothing really, hope we have fun this quarter.

 ## Prior Experience